Cambodia and the International Monetary Fund: Revenue mobilization strategy 2014–2018

 Cambodia's Ministry of Economy and Finance implementations of RMS has successfully completed 71 out of 86 RMS tax administration measures, and 15 remaining are in active progress.
 RMS has improved human resource policies and management, introduced e-payments, improved large taxpayer management, and more.
 Following its success and expiration in 2018, IMF Staff and Cambodian authorities move to create a new strategy plan in 2019.

+The Cambodian state adopted the E-payment system.
+People have started to transfer money via phone because of the feasibility rather than the tangible physical relocation of currency.
+There is always the concern that an E-payment is a "beauty cover", nothing actually exists.
+In a developing country, system users are always concerned about a bank's solvency because an account's status sheet can reflect what is being transferred when nothing has been transferred.

-Tax Administration Modernization Priorities in 2019-23
+Tax administration modernization priorities in 2019–2023

-In response to Senior Minister of the Ministry of Economy and Finance (MEF), and Dr. Aun Pornmoniroth from the Fiscal Affairs Department's request for technical assistance, IMF staff Debra Adams, Charlie jenkins, Patrick De Mets, and Stephen Wilcox formulated Cambodia's "Tax Administration Modernization Priorities in 2019-23".
+In response to Senior Minister of the Ministry of Economy and Finance (MEF), and Dr. Aun Pornmoniroth from the Fiscal Affairs Department's request for technical assistance, IMF staff Debra Adams, Charlie Jenkins, Patrick De Mets, and Stephen Wilcox formulated Cambodia's "Tax Administration Modernization Priorities in 2019-23".

-General Department of Taxation Goals and Objectives:
+General department of taxation goals and objectives: